Cemetery Monuments

 - All footings must be poured concrete, installed to a depth of three (3) feet below

-- The length and width of all footings must be at least the length and width
+grade - The length and width of all footings must be at least the length and width

-- The Cemetery Superintendent will mark the location of the foundation after the
+dimensions of the base of the monument to be erected upon it - The Cemetery Superintendent will mark the location of the foundation after the

-- Installation of the footings must be witnessed by the Cemetery Superintendent
+Monument Permit Application is approved - Installation of the footings must be witnessed by the Cemetery Superintendent

 or a designated representative and completed during normal business hours,

-- Work will cease in the event of a funeral service
+Monday -Thursday 8AM to 4PM - Work will cease in the event of a funeral service

 - Upon the completion of the foundation, the installer is responsible for cleanup